 You should also delve deeper by gathering information about the number and kind of complaints that have been filed against a facility.
 Verified or "substantiated" complaint information is included along with the nursing home inspection results on the 'Nursing Home Compare' website.
-Consumers can also obtain information about complaints filed against a particular facility (substantiated or unsubstantiated) contacting the state survey and inspection agency, the long-term care ombudsman program, or through a website called Member of the Family www.memberofthefamily.net.
+Consumers can also obtain information about complaints filed against a particular facility (substantiated or unsubstantiated) by contacting the state survey and inspection agency or the long-term care ombudsman program.